ghimiresdp/python-notes/course/c07_oop/Chapter 7.1 oop.md

 parameter.

 To initialize the class, we write the name of the class along with parameters that is accepted by an initializer class.
+The example below uses a class `Person` with the initializer method that accepts `first_name`, and `last_name`.
+The `self` parameter is itself passed by the class whenever it is called.
+The instance `perspn_1` is a variable that has all the features that are prototyped by the class `Person`.

 ```python
 class Person: